 Does kratom show up on a drug test?
 If you’re a kratom user facing a work-related drug screening, it’s understandable that you might be a bit concerned.
-But there’s good news: standard drug tests do not detect kratom alkaloids, so it’s doubtful that your kratom use will get you in hot water.
+But there’s good news: standard drug tests do not detect kratom alkaloids, so unless they run a kratom drug test specifically it’s doubtful that your kratom use will get you in hot water.

 Standard Drug Tests are NOT Testing for Kratom Alkaloids

 Let’s get straight to the point: standard drug tests, including blood tests and urine tests, will not detect kratom.
 There are tests that can detect kratom alkaloids, but these are extremely uncommon.

 Not all drug tests are created equal.
 In order to detect a particular substance, a drug screening needs to look for that specific substance or its metabolites.
 Each additional substance screening makes the test more expensive, so standard drug tests rarely go the extra mile to detect rare substances.

 The most commonly screened substances fall into five broad categories, as per Federal workplace drug testing guidelines: